 If you don’t win, you don’t owe any legal fees.
 The percentage taken as the contingency fee can vary depending on the complexity of the case and whether it goes to trial.
 In general, however, contingency fees range from 33% to 40% of the final settlement or court award.

 Contingency fees provide a financial safety net for clients, especially those facing financial strain due to medical bills or lost wages.
 Lawyers often invest significant time and resources in contingency cases, assuming the risk of losing their investment if the case fails.
+Because of this, you can be more confident that your case will win.

 Hourly Rates